baumrock/RockFrontend/README.md

 ## LATTE Templating Engine

 RockFrontend supports (but does not require) the `latte` templating engine by Nette (see https://latte.nette.org/en/syntax).
+To use latte you need to install it (you only have to do that once):

 ```
 cd /path/to/your/pw/root